KarthikKadambi/homebase/src/pages/posts/car-buy-vs-lease.md

 <h3 class="header-branding">🚘 Option 2: Leasing a Car</h3>

-Leasing means you’re renting a new car long-term, usually for 2–4 years.
+Leasing means you're renting a new car long-term, usually for 2 to 4 years.
-You’re paying for the car’s depreciation, not the full price.
+You're paying for the car's depreciation, not the full price.

 ✅ Pros